jrdatabasetools/springboot3_mvc_hr_demo/README.md

 ## Getting Started

-Use two command shells to run both commands.

-- **run_oracle.sh** runs the preconfigured Oracle Database.
+- Startup the Oracle DB.
-- **mvn** runs the PL/SQL Connector Builder, compiles the Spring-Boot-Application and starts the Spring-Boot-Application using the Oracle DB.
+- Run **mvn** from the command line : Runs the PL/SQL Connector Builder, compiles the Spring-Boot-Application and starts the Spring-Boot-Application using the Oracle DB.
-- Use **http://localhost:8080** to access the application.
+- Should also startup a browser with this URL **http://localhost:8080**.